-There will be approximately 40 multiple-choice questions in this test.
+Depending on the form used, there will be between 35-40 multiple choice questions in this test.

-2 Mathematical Reasoning
+Mathematical Reasoning

-This test attempts to measure mathematical ability, in contrast to a test of school achievement in mathematics.
-Consequently, the material used for the questions in this test is selected from a wide variety of sources, and may differ from standard school-based curriculum materials.
+This test measures mathematical ability, in contrast to a test of school achievement in mathematics.
+Consequently, the material used for the questions in this test is selected from a wide variety of sources and may differ from standard school-based curriculum materials.

-There will be approximately 30 multiple-choice questions in this test.
+Depending on the form used, there will be between 28-35 multiple choice questions in this test.